Learn how to stress test your internet connection and prevent WiFi deauthentication attacks

 Includes IP spoofing functionality to test security measures designed to identify and block attack sources.

-Comprehensive logging system that records all testing activities, making it easier to analyze results and generate reports.
+Comprehensive logging system that records all testing activities, making it easier to analyze results and generate reports about your network strength.

 Getting started with NetFloodX is straightforward.
 Follow these steps to install the tool on your system: